gibbok/frontend-boilerplate/README.md

 # frontend-boilerplate

 This project is an opinionated boilerplate which helps you build fast, robust, and adaptable single-page application (SPA) in React with Styled Components.
-It's built on modern tools such as TypeScript, Webpack, Babel and Travis and contains state of art testing and developement tools such Cypress, React Test Renderer, StoryBook and Loki.
+It's built on modern tools such as TypeScript, Webpack, Babel, and Travis and contains state-of-art testing and development tools such Cypress, React Test Renderer, StoryBook, and Loki.

 Kick-start your project with this boilerplate is super easy and will help you to stay productive.